-Continued use of the camera while it is emitting smoke or strange odor, or while it is overheating creates the risk of fire and electric shock.
-Immediately perform the following steps whenever any of the above symptoms are present.

-- If you are using the USB-AC adapter to power the camera, unplug the power plug from the power outlet.
+- Continued use of the camera while it is emitting smoke or strange odor, or while it is overheating creates the risk of fire and electric shock.
+Immediately perform the following steps whenever any of the above symptoms are present. - 1.
+Turn off the camera. - If you are using the USB-AC adapter to power the camera, unplug the power plug from the power outlet.
 Also, remove the battery from the camera, taking care to protect yourself against burn injury. - 3.
 Contact your retailer or nearest CASIO authorized service center.